This article has been updated from a previous version.

-An insurance bundle simply means that you buy multiple yet different insurance policies from the same provider.
+An insurance bundle simply means that you buy multiple, yet different insurance policies from the same provider.
 Let’s take a look at the benefits of the most common pairing: home and auto insurance.

-The benefits of bundling home and auto insurance
+Benefits of bundling home and auto insurance

 The other benefit of bundling is that it simplifies the claims process.
 Should you need to make a home or auto insurance claim, you’ll be dealing with only one company.

-While the discount might be attractive, it’s still a good idea to read over each policy to make sure you’re getting the coverage you actually need for both your home and car.
+While the discount might be attractive, it’s still a good idea to read over each policy to make sure you’re getting the coverage you need for both your home and car.

 Once you’ve signed up with an insurance company, it’s still a good idea to comparison shop for auto and home insurance every year.
 The bundle might get you a discount, but rates change all the time.
 People have a habit of sticking with their current insurance provider because it’s the easiest option.
 But comparing the market gives you an idea of what insurance bundles are out there, how much they’ll cost, and what they’ll cover.
-That way you won’t be stuck with a policy that no longer matches your needs or your budget.
+That way you won’t be stuck with a policy that no longer matches your needs or budget.

 About the author